PabloCatalan/pablocatalan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am a multidisciplinary researcher with degrees in Biology, Physics and Mathematics.
+I am interested in using quantitative methods to solve biological problems.

+I earned my PhD in Mathematical Engineering from UC3M

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.